immutable/contracts/audits/trading/202404-threat-model-immutable-signed-zone-v2.md

 This role is granted to the `owner` specified in the `constructor` of the contract.
 Accounts with the `DEFAULT_ADMIN` account can:

-* Grant can grant administrator roles to any account, including the `DEFAULT_ADMIN` role
+* Grant administrator roles to any account, including the `DEFAULT_ADMIN` role
+* Revoke administrator roles from any account, including the `DEFAULT_ADMIN` role
-* Revoke `DEFAULT_ADMIN` role from any account
+  * The `DEFAULT_ADMIN` role cannot be revoked from an account if it the only account with the `DEFAULT_ADMIN` role
-* Renounce the `DEFAULT_ADMIN` role for itself, possibly leading to no administrators and loss of control of the contract
+* Renounce the `DEFAULT_ADMIN` role for itself, unless it is the only account with the `DEFAULT_ADMIN` role

+Exploiting this attack surface requires compromising an account with `DEFAULT_ADMIN` role.

+#### Accounts with `ZONE_MANAGER` role on ImmutableSignedZoneV2 contract

+An account with `ZONE_MANAGER` role can:

 * Update API endpoint and documentation URI (no impact to Immutable system as these values are not utilised)
 * Add and remove SIP-7 signers, letting them control the result of order validation
+* Renounce the `ZONE_MANAGER` role for itself

-Exploiting this attack surface requires compromising an account with `DEFAULT_ADMIN` role.
+Exploiting this attack surface requires compromising an account with `ZONE_MANAGER` role.

 ### SIP-7 Signers on the ImmutableSignedZoneV2 contract